Nedohin comes off the bench for Alberta at Scotties Tournament of Hearts

 Kleibrink, 48, had injured a disc in her back lifting weights and would Nedohin join them as their alternate?

 Nedohin skipped two of their first three games in the Alberta championship.
-They’ve continue playing as a fivesome into the Tournament of Hearts.
+They’ve continued playing as a fivesome into the Tournament of Hearts.

 Kleibrink’s back hasn’t responded to massage therapy or physiotherapy as much as she’d hoped it would.